 Enough of the cautionary tales.
 So, how do we get over the hump of self-doubt as we launch on a new career as a writer?
 The deceptively simple and completely ungratifying answer is… write.
 I suppose I should elaborate a little, yes?

-With my third novel coming out soon, I’ve Learned Some Stuff along the way about self-doubt and Imposter Syndrome.
+With three novels out, I’ve Learned Some Stuff along the way about self-doubt and Imposter Syndrome.
 Let me distill my own sleepless nights and tortured-artist hand-wringing into a handy list of Do’s and Don’ts.

 Things you should definitely DO:

 – DO set yourself a realistic and achievable daily or weekly word count.
 I like daily counts because they keep me sitting in the chair five days a week.
 Since writing is a job—my job—I work Monday through Friday and take off weekends to be a regular human being.
-Well, most of the time.
 Make sure to keep some time for your Significant Other, family, and friends.
-After all, you need somebody around to bore with your writing struggles.
+After all, you need somebody around to bore with tales of your writing struggles.

 – DO get that first draft done.
 Get through it, push through it, muscle through it.
 Give yourself permission to write badly and get it done.
 Great novels were not written, they were re-written.
 Nobody writes like Hemingway, including Hemingway—he re-wrote like Hemingway.
 Although nobody should ever see that first draft but you, it allows you to say out loud and in public, “I’ve finished the first draft of my manuscript.”
 There is no better cure for Imposter Syndrome than 120,000 words on paper.